Todoist is an excellent platform for creating to-do lists.

 Another great alternative to Todoist is TickTick.
 Here, you’ll find everything you need to keep yourself productive the whole day.

 You’ll be able to create emails as new tasks, free task collaboration, and different calendar views.
-It even comes with a built-in Pomodoro timer to keep yourself focused on the task at hand.
+It even comes with a built-in Pomodoro timer to keep you focused on the task at hand.

 It has a premium plan as well, which gives you premium themes and full functionality of the calendar.